 - Coretta Scott King is from Heiberger, Alabama

 - Selma to Montgomery March in March 1965

 - Voting Rights Act of 1965

 - rise of Black Power Movement late 1960’s & and early 70’s

 - Shirley Chisholm runs for president, 1972

 - Jesse Jackson runs for president, 1984

-I’ll stop here… but there’s much more that could be said about Black History through the eyes of a black person who grew up in the 70’s & 80’s in the South.
+I’ll stop here… but there’s much more that could be said about Black History through the eyes of a Black person who grew up in the 70’s & 80’s in the South.
 Today… we might have trouble remembering our children’s birthdates—but I bet—we know the assassination dates of John F. Kennedy (Nov.
 22, 1963), Malcolm X (Feb.
 21, 1965), and Dr. Martin Luther King, Jr. (April 4, 1968).

 As an African-American, I love Black History!
 It’s a legacy.
-It’s the love of a people who faced daunting options so that others may have choices.
+It’s the love of my people who faced daunting options so that others may have choices.
 It’s the hope of the past, present and future generations.
 It’s the gift of brave men, women, and children who remind me of the words of Dr. Maya Angelou. . .
 “Love recognizes no barriers.
 It jumps hurdles, leaps fences, penetrates walls to arrive at its destination full of hope.”